 AI Design

-We examine how artificial intelligence can augment human creativity, collaboration, and decision-making within design and planning processes.
+We study how artificial intelligence can augment human creativity, collaboration, and judgment in architectural design and planning — and where it falls short.

 About

 We study AI as a collaborator in early-stage ideation, design communication, public participation, and evaluation.
-This includes conversational systems for participatory design, visual chatbots that can reason with diagrams and images, and methods for approximating selected dimensions of human response to architectural spaces.
+This includes conversational systems for participatory design, visual chatbots that can reason with diagrams and spatial representations, and methods for approximating selected dimensions of human response to architectural spaces.

-Scientifically, our focus is on when these systems are useful, when they fail, and how they change the relationship between designers, stakeholders, and design evidence.
-We therefore combine prototype development with empirical evaluation, including user studies, design experiments, and comparisons with established participation and assessment methods.
+Our scientific focus is on when these systems are useful, when they fail, and how they alter the relationship between designers, stakeholders, and design evidence.
+We combine prototype development with empirical evaluation — user studies, design experiments, and comparisons with established participation and assessment methods.

-The long-term goal is not to replace designers, but to develop accountable AI tools that expand the kinds of feedback, representation, and reflection available during design.
+The long-term goal is not to replace designers, but to develop accountable AI tools that expand the kinds of feedback, representation, and reflection available during design — while keeping human judgment at the center of the process.